 Whitman again gets whacked for borrowing $2.8 billion to pay down newly created pension liabilities and balance the budget.
 Whitman assumed the money to be made investing those bond proceeds would exceed the cost of borrowing, 7.65 percent.

 Meanwhile for the New York State Teacher pension fund (NYS TRS), which covers teachers in the rest of New York State, pension benefit payments equaled 6.4% of assets in FY 2016, less than half the share for NYC TRS.
 The New York State pension system, which also covers local government workers everywhere else in the state except New York City, is one of the best funded in the country, and the NYC pension system is one of the worst funded.
 This is true even though NYC taxpayers have contributed for more to the pensions over the decades, as a percent of payroll, than taxpayers elsewhere in NY State.
+And even though the same New York State legislature sets the rules for both pension systems.

 Although well funded in the past, NYS TRS might not be so well-funded in the future.
 That is because the state responded to the Great Recession by allowing school districts to not make their required pension contributions.
 At the cost, in theory, of paying them later with interest added.